JWatson1102/Project_2/README.md

  The resulting table provided a cleaner and more readable information tool.

+ # Data Extraction: New York Times API
+ -Imported book_df.csv which contained 11,127 ISBN-13's and saved as a data frame -Sorted dataframe from highest number of total ratings to lowest -Once sorted, saved the ISBN-13's into a list to be able to query -Used a loop to query the NYT API for the first 2,000 ISBN-13's.
+ -Queried 500 at a time due to how long it took, and to minimize errors.
  # Problems Encountered Througout This Project

  - API pull tookover 4 hours to pull 200 book titles.